Skip to main content

 Existing telehealth policies will continue to be examined by the 118th Congress, including efforts to make many of the current flexibilities permanent.

-Duke Health Government Relations is working in partnership with Duke leadership and the Duke Telehealth Office to monitor additional telehealth legislation introduced in Congress and ensure that beneficial telehealth policies are strengthened and maintained.
+Duke Health Government Relations is working in partnership with Duke leadership and the Duke Digital Strategy and Telehealth Office to monitor additional telehealth legislation introduced in Congress and ensure that beneficial telehealth policies are strengthened and maintained.

 Background